-Chris has a BS in engineering from Iowa State and is a LEED Fellow, LEED Accredited Professional in Building Design and Construction, and a Certified Energy Manager (CEM).
+Chris has a B.S. in engineering from Iowa State and is a LEED Fellow, LEED Accredited Professional in Building Design and Construction, Certified Energy Manager (CEM), and Certified Commissioning Authority.
 Through his previous experience Chris has expertise in building HVAC systems, performance contracting, controls as well as knowledge of industrial controls.

 In 2008, Chris was a Commissioner on the Arkansas Governor’s Commission on Global Warming.
 Through this commission greenhouse gas reduction policies will be developed for the Governor and Arkansas Legislators.

 As a consultant to the Clinton Climate Initiative, Chris works with cities and other institutions to reduce their greenhouse gas emissions.

 Chris currently serves as Chair of the U.S. Green Building Council National Chapter Steering Committee and holds positions on various USGBC sub-committees.
 He is an Arkansas delegate to the USGBC Southeast Regional Council and the regional Co-Chair.
 His past positions with the Arkansas Chapter of the USGBC include Chair, Vice-Chair, Secretary, and coordinator of the annual Sustainable Arkansas conference.

 Chris has participated in various types of LEED projects including: LEED-Neighborhood Development, LEED-Commercial Interiors, LEED-New Construction, LEED for Existing Buildings, and LEED-Homes.

 As the team leader of a volunteer design team Chris is helping the Argenta Community Development Center in North Little Rock, Arkansas with their Green Homes project.
 The project is an effort to demonstrate the financial, environmental, and occupant benefits of the LEED-Homes sustainable standard inan affordable home project.